AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

 You might first notice that we declare 6 variables here. `fetch` will fetch the last 100 messages in the starboard channel.
 Next, `stars` attempts to find an embed who's footer ends with the message's id.
 Here's where the fun starts.
 As you've probably noticed, we start an if statement here.
 This is where the fun begins.

 If a message is found within the stars collection, we gather how many stars the message currently has.
 Next, we detect whether or not the message has an attachment.
-After that, we use `this.starEmbed` to edit the embed, adding one to the star count, passing all of the required params to the function.
+After that, we create a new Rich Embed and edit the embed, adding one to the star count, passing all of the required params to the function.
 Next, we get the message id of the embed in the starboard channel, and edit it.

 You might notice that the last block doesn't account for if there's no embed already in the star channel, so let's take care of that.